 In addition to this, BU runs OpenBU, Boston University’s institutional repository, where your thesis or dissertation will also be available—for free, to the world.
 Here’s a video detailing why we do this.
 The Guide for Writers of Theses and Dissertations explains what to do if you need an embargo.
 If you have any questions, please email Eleni Castro, elenic at bu edu.

 In order to submit your work, you’ll need to create an account on the ETD Administrator site.
 You must use your BU email address in creating this account.
-If you don’t, we won’t accept your submission.
+If you don’t, we won’t be able to accept your submission.
 Your username will be your email address.

 Once you log in, the first thing you’ll see is this Instructions screen.
 Please read all of the instructions and all text of all agreements, thoroughly, and ask questions if you need to.

 The dissertation must be in PDF, it must be one file, and you must embed fonts and use ‘No security’ restrictions.
-If you’re on a Mac and using Microsoft Word 2008 or later, this happens automatically.
-If you’re on a PC, you may have to check a box when saving your file; please look at the ProQuest PDF FAQs linked from that first screen for more information.
+Please look at the ProQuest PDF FAQs linked from that first screen for more information.
 You may use the PDF Conversion tool that ProQuest provides off of this page, but you do not have to do this.

 The other thing to look at is the Subject Category list.
 These are very general categories, with four digit codes; you will be asked to choose between one and three of those for your dissertation.
 This is different from subject keywords, and we encourage you to also choose some of those: doing so will make your work more discoverable.

 Please note the embargo notice on this screen, read the appropriate section of the Guide for Writers of Theses and Dissertations, and follow the instructions if applicable.

 The next screen presents you with the publishing options.